riru12/VitalCheck/README.md

 python backend/server.py
 ```

-To run the website, do the following:
+To install the JavaScript packages and run the website, do the following:
 ```bash
 cd vitalcheck
 npm install